 Messaging is a very useful tool for companies that receive a lot of customer inquiries, however, it can be difficult to manage if a lot of people start texting at the same time!
 However, multiple users can log into the app, so if you have a customer service team, you can set them up with the GMB app ready to respond to any messages that come.

-Lets Optimize your Google my business to boost your SEO and Local listing with UBL International Digital Marketing Agency in Kerala
+Lets Optimize your Google my business to boost your SEO and Local listing with UBL International Digital Marketing agency in Dubai

 If push notifications are enabled, you will be notified when someone asks a question or leaves a review on your listing, so you can respond in a timely manner and ensure the best customer experience.